Search for people, departments, or email addresses.

 Digital Arts Research Center

-Dorothy R. Santos, Ph.D. (she/they) is a Filipino American storyteller, poet, artist, and scholar.
-She earned her Ph.D. in Film and Digital Media with a designated emphasis in Computational Media and a certificate from the Science and Justice Research Center from the University of California, Santa Cruz as a Eugene Cota-Robles fellow.
-She received her Master’s degree in Visual and Critical Studies at the California College of the Arts and holds Bachelor’s degrees in Philosophy and Psychology from the University of San Francisco.
-She is currently a Visiting Assistant Professor for the Everett Program for Technology and Social Change in the Department of Sociology at the University of California, Santa Cruz.
-She is a 2024-2026 Just Tech Fellow through the Social Sciences Research Council.
+Dorothy R. Santos, Ph.D. (she/they) is a Filipino American writer, artist, and media scholar.
+She earned her Ph.D. in Film and Digital Media with a designated emphasis in Computational Media.
+She also earned a certificate from the Science and Justice Research Center at the University of California, Santa Cruz, as a Eugene Cota-Robles fellow.
+She received her Master’s in Visual and Critical Studies at the California College of the Arts and holds Bachelor’s degrees in Philosophy and Psychology from the University of San Francisco.
+She is an Assistant Professor of Teaching; Art, Justice, and Digital Media and serves as principal faculty in the Creative Technologies program at the University of California, Santa Cruz and serves as a Porter Faculty Fellow.
+She is a Teaching and Learning Faculty Fellow for AY 2025-2026 focused on experiential learning and a 2024-2026 Just Tech Fellow through the Social Sciences Research Council.

 Her creative and research interests include voice recognition, speech technologies, assistive tech, radio, sound production, feminist media histories, critical medical anthropology, race, and gender.
-In 2022, she received the Mozilla Creative Media Award to develop her interactive, docu-poetics work The Cyborg’s Prosody (2022).
+In 2022, she received the Mozilla Creative Media Award for developing her interactive, docu-poetics work, The Cyborg’s Prosody (2022).
 Her work has been exhibited at Ars Electronica, Rewire Festival, Fort Mason Center for Arts & Culture, Yerba Buena Center for the Arts, Southern Exposure, the Natalie and James Thompson Gallery, and the GLBT Historical Society.

-During the global COVID-19 pandemic, artists Lee Blalock, Heather Dewey-Hagborg, and Santos formed their creative research collective Biolectics as a way to share work, exchange ideas, and provide creative support for one another.
-She is also co-founder and co-host of Five & Nine, a podcast newsletter at the intersection of magic, career and economic justice that provides an an ongoing critical discussion through readings, reflections, and debate.
+During the global COVID-19 pandemic, artists Lee Blalock, Heather Dewey-Hagborg, and Santos formed their creative research collective Biolectics to share work, exchange ideas, and provide creative support for one another.
+She is also co-founder and co-host of Five & Nine, a podcast newsletter at the intersection of magic, career, and economic justice that provides an ongoing critical discussion through readings, reflections, and debate.

-Her service to the field includes being a steward and mentor to Collective Action School (formerly known as Logic School), an online, experimental school for tech workers produced by Logic Foundation with support from Processing Foundation.
-She also co-founded REFRESH, a politically-engaged art and curatorial collective and is a member of the Board of Directors for Gray Area.
-She is also an advisor to art and culture organizations including slash art, POWRPLNT, Looking Glass, and House of Alegria.
+Her service to the field includes being a steward, mentor, and advocate to the Collective Action School (formerly known as Logic School), an online, experimental school for tech workers produced by Logic Foundation with support from Processing Foundation.
+She also co-founded REFRESH, a politically engaged art and curatorial collective, and is a Gray Area Board of Directors member.
+She is also an advisor to art and culture organizations, including slash art, Looking Glass, and House of Alegria.

 feminist media histories, computational media, critical medical anthropology, digital technology, race, ethics, voice recognition, speech technologies, computational linguistics, biotechnology